GuillaumeGalasso/Embedded_Systems--Shape_The_World/Lab10_TrafficLight/README.md

 Uses buttons as vehicle/pedestrian sensor, and LEDs as traffic lights.

 You will interface 6 LEDs that represent the two Red-Yellow-Green traffic lights, and you will use
-- the PF3 green LED for the “walk” light
+- the PF3 green LED for the â€œwalkâ€ light
-- the PF1 red LED for the “don’t walk” light.
+- the PF1 red LED for the â€œdonâ€™t walkâ€ light.

 The system behavior is:
-When the “walk” condition is signified, pedestrians are allowed to cross in any direction. \
+When the â€œwalkâ€ condition is signified, pedestrians are allowed to cross in any direction. \
-When the “don’t walk” light flashes (and the two traffic signals are red), pedestrians should hurry up and finish crossing. \
+When the â€œdonâ€™t walkâ€ light flashes (and the two traffic signals are red), pedestrians should hurry up and finish crossing. \
-When the “don’t walk” condition is on steady, pedestrians should not enter the intersection.
+When the â€œdonâ€™t walkâ€ condition is on steady, pedestrians should not enter the intersection.

-![Alt text](Lab10_circuit.png?raw=true "Traffic Light Intersection") *Traffic Light Intersection*.
+![Alt text](Lab10_circuit.png?raw=true "Traffic Light Intersection")

+*Traffic Light Intersection*.